drawing

 Important

 The columns have to be tab-separated and the header to remain unchanged.
-Don’t put any underscore in group names.

 On Jupyter Hub: